omega8cc/boa/docs/INSTGRP.md

-it does not start while an identity it has to move back is in use (exit 4), and after the file walk it waits again before each identity's move; one still in use then stays on the account's group, is named, and `revert` exits 1 with the group kept: run it again once the identity is idle.
+it does not start while an identity it has to move back is in use (exit 4), and after the file walk it waits again before each identity's move; one still in use then stays on the account's group, is named, and `revert` exits 1 with the group kept.
+That identity is recorded in `/var/log/boa/instgrp.revert-pending.oN`, `status` reports the unfinished revert, and the 3-minute limited-shell worker moves it back to `users` on its first pass that finds it idle (a logged-in session ends, a cron run completes), logs that to `instgrp.log` and the incident log, and drops the record; run `revert` once more to remove the now empty group.
+A `convert` in between supersedes the pending revert.

 ## Opting an account out